 U.S. Grains Council

-The U.S. Grains Council is pleased to welcome United Wisconsin Grain Producers (UWGP) as a returning member.
+The U.S. Grains Council (USGC) is pleased to welcome Western Plains Energy, LLC as a new member.

 Western Plains Energy, LLC is an agricultural-based, renewable energy production company that focuses on profit, people, partners and productivity.

 Formed on July 10, 2001 and located in Oakley, Kansas, this fuel-ethanol facility was originally created to improve the value of local grain.
 Western Plains Energy utilizes both corn and grain sorghum to produce approximately 50 million gallons of fuel-grade ethanol per year.